Izz4c/BugBusters/README.md

 ### Project Description

-PixcII is a C++ / OpenCV project that transforms video frames into **animated, colored ASCII art** and plays them directly in your terminal — combining retro aesthetics with real-time performance.
+PixcII is a C++ / OpenCV project that transforms video frames into **animated, colored ASCII art** and plays them directly in your terminal.

 ### The Problem (that doesn't exist)